wuegaki/modal-universals/leiden.md

 ---

 In December 2018, we will kick-off the ModUni project with a workshop in Leiden.
-In this workshop, members present their existing research on the topic of modal and attitudinal lexical semantics, and discuss feasible cross-linguistic universals in this domain.
+In this workshop, members present their research on the topic of modal and attitudinal lexical semantics, and discuss feasible cross-linguistic universals in this domain.
 Furthermore, the members will discuss the methodological standards and frameworks for the forthcoming collaborations.

 ## Practical details